THE BEST CHOICE TO LEARN, WORK, LEAD

 6:30 PM BOE Meeting

-The Board of Education held a regular meeting on Thursday, September 14, 2017 at 6:30 p.m. in the board room at the Education Service Center.
-The revised agenda and packet are available for download.
+The Board of Education held a regular meeting at 6:30 p.m. on Thursday, November 9, 2017 in the board room at the Education Service Center.
+The agenda and revised packet are available for download.